-The properties that Heritage New Zealand cares for are starting to reopen from Wednesday 27 May.
-Opening will be rolled out over the next two-three weeks as processes are put in place to protect you and our staff.
-Some will remain closed as is normal for the Winter season.
-Check below or directly with the property you may wish to visit before you go.
+The properties that Heritage New Zealand cares for started to reopen from Wednesday 27 May.
+Opening is wbeing rolled out over the next month as processes are put in place to protect you and our staff.
+Some properties will remain closed as is normal for the Winter season.
+Check our blog post or directly with the property you may wish to visit before you go.
+We've missed you!

 We are open for enquiries regarding future venue hire for your special occasions.